andrew-ma/netplan/README.md

 ```

 ## Commands
+* To only print the commands and not run them (useful for copy and paste, or dry run), specify `--print-only` option

+* To run commands on a Remote Machine (SSH), specify `--destination SSH_DESTINATION` and `--password-file SSH_PASSWORD_FILE` options

 ```
-# For Help and Documentation
+# For Adding VLAN Interfaces
 netplan -h

-# For supplying details with CSV
-netplan MAC_ADDRESS CONNECTION_NAME csv CSV_FILE

-# For specifying single connection details
+# For Deleting VLAN Interfaces
-netplan MAC_ADDRESS CONNECTION_NAME manual WAN_ADDRESS WAN_GATEWAY WAN_VLAN

-# To only print commands and not run them
-netplan --print-only ...

-# Delete all VLANs configured with nmcli
-delete_vlans
+delete_vlans -h
 ```